cloudfoundry-attic/bosh-aws-tools-release/README.md

 ### Configuration

-Before running the tests, you must make sure you've targetted the desired Director
+Before running the tests, you must make sure you've targetted the desired Director and can create a dev release:

 ```
 bosh target <host>
+bosh create release
 ```

 You must also set `$CONFIG` to point to a `.json` file which contains the